Do you pay your car insurance annually?

 Based on those numbers, you can decide what works best for your budget.
 Maybe saving for the entire year is too much because you have a lot of other sinking funds so you decide you will save from June-Dec and save $200/mo to reach the goal of $1,200.

-If you need help determining your sinking funds and savings goals or you feel stuck, book a free call with me so we can talk more about what you’re struggling with.
+If you need help determining your sinking funds and savings goals or you feel stuck, I cover this and more in my group coaching program so check it out.

 2. Variable Amount for a Future Expense